Vivian Malone Jones: University of Alabama

+Applying to the University of Alabama

 In 1961, Malone had received word from a family friend that the local Non-Partisan Voter League had organized a plan to desegregate the University of Alabama's branch school in Mobile.
-Due to her exceptional performance in high school, Malone was one out of a number of local black students the organization suggested apply to the Mobile campus.
+Due to her exceptional performance in high school, the organization suggested Malone apply to the Mobile campus.
 At least 200 black students had applied to the university only to have their applications rejected.
 The university denied admission to the applicants on the grounds of over-enrollment and closed enrollment, the quotas already being filled or the academic performance of the students not meeting required standards; however, it had become understood by the community that the university would not admit the black students because of resistance to school desegregation.

 Black students who had applied to the university's branch campus in Mobile were investigated by the university's department of Public Safety, including Malone.
 After applying to the Mobile branch of the University of Alabama, Malone and her family had been visited by two white men who had claimed that they were representatives of the state.
 They disclosed that her attempts to apply to the Mobile campus and integrate with the school had instigated violent retaliation from the local white community from which the family would not receive much protection.
 The threat to her safety did not deter Malone from continuing to support integration in the university and she persisted in applying to the University of Alabama to earn a degree in accounting.
+In later interviews, Malone recounted that seeing Autherine Lucy's initial attempt to desegregate the University of Alabama inspired her to persevere in desegregation work: “I was a child when that happened, but her efforts had an indelible impression on me...I figured if she could do it, I could do it.”

+Court cases

 The NAACP Legal Defense and Educational Fund of Alabama organized an opportunity with Malone to enroll her in the University of Alabama's School of Commerce and Business Administration to earn her accounting degree.
 The Legal Defense Fund had been working closely with a student, James Hood, to desegregate the University of Alabama.
-After two years of deliberation and court proceedings, Malone and Hood were granted permission to enroll in the university by order of District Court Judge Harlan Grooms in 1963.
+After two years of deliberation and court proceedings, Malone and Hood were granted permission to enroll in the university by order of District Court Judge Harlan Hobart Grooms in 1963.
 The district court had ruled that the University of Alabama's practice of denying black students admission into their university was a violation of the U.S. Supreme Court's ruling in the Brown v.
 Board of Education case, in which the act of educating black children in schools intentionally separated from white students was charged as unconstitutional.
 Judge Grooms had also forbidden Governor George Wallace from interfering with the students' registration.